Skip to main content

 Written by Steve

 Aftershoot was designed and continuously developed to have multiple ways for you to go about your culling.
-Whether Aftershoot just finished an AI-Automated cull or you're doing an AI-Assisted one by yourself - Aftershoot has multiple ways to help you review selections better.
+Whether Aftershoot just finished an AI-Automated cull or you're doing an AI-Assisted one by yourself - Aftershoot has a variety of features to help you review selections better.

 Aftershoot Views

-There are three different screens for you to review your photos in.
+There are three different screens for you to review your photos in - Grid, Loupe, and Survey Mode.
 Each was designed to accommodate different culling methods and workflows.
 Let's take a look at them below.

 Grid View

-Manage which selected photos to review by using the Quick Filters on the right of the screen and look through photos marked as Selected, Highlights, Blurred, etc. All you have to do is click on the filter name and the photos associated with this will be displayed.
+Manage which selected photos to review by using the Quick Filters on the right of the screen and look through photos marked as Blurred, Selected, Closed Eyes, etc. All you have to do is click on the filter name and the photos associated with this will be displayed.

-If you click on a photo to highlight it, below the Quick Filters, you can see the Key Faces.
+Click on a photo with people as subjects, and, below the Quick Filters, you can see the Key Faces.
 Zoom in or out to check their sharpness, by adjusting the slider above them.
 If an image has duplicates, they will be displayed below the Key Faces screen, for you to review.

-There is also the option to sift through photos by using Advanced Filters like Star Rating and/or Color Labels.
+There is also the option to go through your photos by using Advanced Filters like Star Rating and/or Color Labels.
 You can change which photos are displayed by using these filters at the top of the screen.

-Then change or remove the Star or Color rating by simply clicking where they are displayed below the image.
-You can also filter your images by Camera Type, Lens, Photographer Name, Image Orientation, and much more.
+You can also use Advanced Filters to display images by Camera Type, Lens, Photographer Name, Image Orientation, and much more.

-This mode is the default one when opting for an AI-Assisted cull, but you can switch to it freely by clicking on the square icon at the top of the screen.
-Switching back to Grid View is as easy as clicking on the button to the left of the square one.
+To switch to Loupe view, click on the square icon in the top left corner of the screen or use the L key shortcut.
+Switching back to Grid View is as easy as clicking on the icon to the left of the square one or using the G key shortcut.

 In case you need a reminder for this and other keyboard shortcuts in Aftershoot, click on the Key symbol at the top of the screen.